flutter/flutter/CONTRIBUTING.md

 Run the following steps, from the `src` directory created in the steps above:

+* `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.
 * `gclient sync` to update your dependencies.
 * `./flutter/tools/gn --android --unoptimized` to prepare your build files.
 * `ninja -C out/android_debug_unopt` to actually build the Android binary.

 This builds a debug-enabled ("unoptimized") binary configured to run Dart in checked mode ("debug").
 There are other versions, [discussed on the wiki](https://github.com/flutter/flutter/wiki/Flutter's-modes).